rhevorn/shape/docs/ARCHITECTURE.md

 resolved at most once and the resolved schema is safely published to concurrent parsers.
 Construction remains explicit: recursion does not depend on reflection, global registries, or mutable package state.

+Parsing tracks active calls to each Lazy identity in parse-local context state.
+The state is synchronized for safe context propagation and is never stored on the reusable schema.
+The default limit is 64 and `MaxDepth` returns a configured schema copy.
+This terminates cyclic in-memory graphs and bounds error-path amplification without changing recursive JSON Schema export.

 The name is used only as the JSON Schema `$defs` key.
 Names must be unique per exported document, and JSON Pointer escaping is applied when constructing a